 9:00-4:30 p.m.

-*Dancers typically have Saturdays off but are welcome to come to any Academy classes on Saturdays if they choose.
+Dancers typically have Saturdays off, but are welcome to attend any Academy classes on Saturdays if they choose.

 Education Outside of the Studio